We help companies communicate with their stakeholders during crisis

 This plan involves the selection of a regular trained crisis management team (e.g., by way of purposive media training sessions), the identification of the in-house and outside stakeholders, the writing of pre-draft crisis-centric messages and templates, the choice of communication channels to be used.

-During the actual crisis, we devise and conduct duly considered communication actions targeting the media and the stakeholders, if necessary along with the roll-out of a victim-centered strategy.
-Also during this stage, we implement a reputation repair strategy if this should be required.
+During the actual crisis, duly considered communication actions have to be conducted targeting the media and the stakeholders, if necessary along with the roll-out of a victim-centered strategy.
+Also during this stage, a reputation repair strategy can be implemented, if required.